 6.4 Slow-Sink Glider Action

-- Mimics wounded baitfish, provoking reaction strikes from ambush predators.
+- This technique mimics injured baitfish, inviting strikes from predators.

 7. Data & Field Test Results

-A family‑oriented trial in summer 2024 compared the above six lures across three coastal piers.
-Each child (ages 7–12) fished two 90‑minute sessions, rotating lures.
+A summer 2024 family trial evaluated the six lures across three coastal piers.
+Each young angler (ages 7-12) participated in two 90-minute sessions, rotating through the lures.

 Lure Model | Avg.
 Strikes per 90 min | Avg.
 Fish Landed | Top Species Caught |